legendddhgf/GradeMaster/README.md

             * Currently considering: internally automatically assign an id to each section.
 Have a global id counter for every assignment.
 Use a hash map between sec_id and percentage per section.
             * However, what allows the system to uniquely identify a section?
                 * It would be ridiculous to require the user to number them when that can be done automatically.
-                * At the same time, if we would like to allow a section to have it's descriptions modified while keeping saved grades intact, how can one "uniquely identify" a given section?
+                * At the same time, if we would like to allow a section to have its descriptions modified while keeping saved grades intact, how can one "uniquely identify" a given section?
                 * Currently considering: for every section the system observes in the configuration file that hasn't before been considered, it will automatically attempt to determine its status
                     * there will be a global hash map of sec_ids to hashes of the section information, if something doesn't match existing info, it will auto determine
                         * note that this hash map is a possible solution to the problem of having grades pointing to invalid sections on delete.
-                    * After auto determine is completed, it will prompt the user confirmation.
+                    * After auto determine is completed, it will prompt the user for confirmation.
                     * For example, a similarity algorithm can be run to determine if the section is actually just a string modification of a previous section.
                     * In the case that the user prompts that it is in fact not a modification of an old section, options such as "new section", or "modification of other section" can be prompted.
                     * In the end, the aforementioned global hash map of "sec_ids to hashes of section information" can simply be updated